 Protection of the rights of insurance consumers throughout the set of measures planned by the Bank of Russia will contribute to the standardisation of insurance services, which includes both the use of standards for certain types of insurance developed by self-regulatory organisations and other associations of insurers and the establishment by the Bank of Russia of the minimum (standard) requirements for the procedure and the terms of certain types of voluntary insurance.
-In addition, further improvement is envisaged in the regulation of socially significant types of retail insurance, especially the compulsory motor third-party liability insurance (OSAGO) and the comprehensive vehicle insurance (CASCO), in particular, the creation of prerequisites for the formation of a unified system of loss settlements in motor insurance.
-Further on, inter alia, beyond the planned period, the Bank of Russia shall prepare measures for the bilateral expansion of the tariff range in the OSAGO market.
+In addition, further improvement is envisaged in the regulation of socially significant types of retail insurance, especially the compulsory motor third-party liability insurance (OSAGO) for the owners of vehicles and the comprehensive vehicle insurance (CASCO), in particular, the creation of prerequisites for the improvement of the system of loss settlements in motor insurance, and the on-going development of the OSAGO contract framework in the form of electronic documents.
+In future, inter alia, beyond the planned period, the Bank of Russia shall prepare measures for the bilateral expansion of the tariff range in the OSAGO market.